Are You Ready for Marriage?

 Despite myths of "happily-ever-after" or "love conquers all," problems in the marital relationship may surface within a short time after the wedding

 The success or failure of a marriage relationship may hinge on how well the couple deals with issues such as financial assets, communication, conflict, parenting, in-laws, leisure time, sexuality, family of origin, spirituality, expectations, and chores.
 Most couples don't talk about these issues before they get married, and are surprised one or two years down the road when conflict seems more prevalent than romance.
+The question to ask yourself is, "are you ready for marriage?"

 While a family law attorney can help you create a premarital agreement to avoid conflict about financial issues, it is helpful for couples to ask themselves many other questions.
 Take some time to review this lengthy list with your future spouse.
 You may be surprised how open communication about these subjects will improve your relationship.